code-and-effect/effective_orders/README.md

   = f.button :submit
 ```

-Please take note of the :as => :price above.
-This is an EffectiveOrders custom form input that is available for simple_form, formtastic and rails form builder

-It will take an Integer price, display it as a currency formatted value, and ensure that a properly formatted price is entered by the user.
+or

 ```haml
 = form_for(product) do |f|
   = f.price_field :price
 ```

+Please take note of the :as => :price above.
+This is an EffectiveOrders custom form input that is available for simple_form, formtastic and rails form builder

+It will take an Integer price, display it as a currency formatted value, and ensure that a properly formatted price is entered by the user.

 A new Product has now been created.